Discover Network Authentication Methods: Detailed Explanation and Security Insights

 - A fingerprint scan

-Security Challenges in Network Authentication
+Security Issues in Network Login

 Although authentication systems improve security, they also face several challenges.